 We were prepared with every document the bank needed, we were already on the same page when it came time to talk numbers, and the entire process was ultra-smooth.
 (The woman helping us even commended us on being exceptionally prepared, and told us we could teach a class on this, which is probably up there among the best compliments I’ve ever received.
 I was giddy.)

 PS.
-We didn’t shop around for a rate because my boyfriend currently has a mortgage, and it has a fairly competitive rate – which we know because we did our research.
+We didn’t shop around for a rate because The Boyfriend currently has a mortgage, and it has a fairly competitive rate – which we know because we did our research.
 The savings of switching for a slightly lower rate wouldn’t have made the penalty to get out of the current mortgage worth it, so we chose to stay with his current mortgage provider.
 If we were doing it from scratch, I’d definitely use a mortgage broker or at least compare my rates online.

-We used a realtor
+We used a real estate agent

 “Yeah, let’s go see it.”